 In 2013 this focus on capital efficiency and cash generation took the next step with a structural reorganisation around what the company sees as key growth themes for the future.

-The old structure was based around three main divisions:
+The old structure had three main divisions:

 - Risk –insurance and annuities